R.A.C.E. Gives Horses and Inmates a Second Chance

 - Foal papers must accompany the horse along with a current coggins.

-- If a horse does not fit the H.B.P.A. program, contact Janice or Lanny and we will still try to assist you in finding a home for your horse.
+- If a horse does not fit the program, contact Janice or Lanny and we will still try to assist you in finding a home for your horse.